KinesteX/KinesteX-Swift-Demo/docs/integration/custom/content-api.md

 # KinesteX Workout, Plans, and Exercises API

-KinesteXAIFramework, through the `KinesteXAIKit`, enables you to fetch our diverse content data such as workouts, plans, and exercises.
+`KinesteXAIKit` enables you to fetch our diverse content data such as workouts, plans, and exercises.
 Whether you're building a fitness app, a training platform, or any content-driven application, `KinesteXAIKit` provides a robust and easy-to-use API to enhance your app's functionality.

 ## Features